Microsoft Outlook 2007 using AutoDiscover

 Outlook setup is complete

-Finally, if you read e-mail in more than one program, you may want to leave a copy of each read message on the server.
+Finally, if you read email on more than one device (such as a smart phone or second computer), you will want to leave a copy of each read message on the server.